CvHadesSun/PersonalProjects/README.md

 1. To do cycle motion count with **KNN classifier**:
     ![knn](assets/repcount/test008_output.gif)

-2. **RPnet** [3]:To do cycle motion count with DL
+2. **RPnet** [3]:To do cycle motion count with DL (**contribution: And re-struct the  similarity** **matrix for transformer input.**)

    We present an approach for estimating the period with which an action is repeated in a video.
 The crux of the approach lies in constraining the period prediction module to use temporal self-similarity as an intermediate representation bottleneck that allows generalization to unseen repetitions in videos in the wild.
 We train this model, called RepNet, with a synthetic dataset that is generated from a large unlabeled video collection by sampling short clips of varying lengths and repeating them with different periods and counts.
 This combination of synthetic data and a powerful yet constrained model, allows us to predict periods in a class-agnostic fashion.
 Our model substantially exceeds the state of the art performance on existing periodicity (PERTUBE) and repetition counting (QUVA) benchmarks.
 We also collect a new challenging dataset called Countix (∼90 times larger than existing datasets) which captures the challenges of repetition counting in real-world videos.
-Project webpage: https://sites.google. com/view/repnet.
+Project webpage: https://sites.google.com/view/repnet.

    | network                                                |                  vis                  |
    | ------------------------------------------------------ | :-----------------------------------: |